fisayoafolayan/kiln/README.md

 ```
 DB Schema ──► kiln generate ──► Generated Go API ──► Running server
-                                (plain Go, no runtime dependency on kiln)
 ```

+The generated code uses [bob](https://github.com/stephenafamo/bob) (a query builder) for database access.
+There is no runtime dependency on kiln - you can remove kiln after generation and continue using the code as a normal Go project.

 ### Contents